AnnJohn/standard-files-in-all-curriculum-lessons/README.md

 tags: jquery, variable scope

 ## What Happens If I Don't Add in These Files?

-When you make a pull request, you'll see that some checks are failing.
-We've created a linter that checks for all these files so if you notice these failures with your PR, just use the gem to create those files.
+We've created a linter that checks to make sure that all the above files have been added and have been added correctly.
+If you're missing any of these files or if, for example, there are problems with how you updated your .learn file, the linter will alert you to these failures when you make a Pull Request.

 <a href='https://learn.co/lessons/standard-files-in-all-curriculum-lessons' data-visibility='hidden'>View this lesson on Learn.co</a>